peterpeterparker/daviddalbusco.com/src/blog/internet-computer-web-app-decentralized-database-architecture.md

 The scope of this blog post is limited to simple key-value database concepts.
 That kind of persistence is the one we rely on in DeckDeckGo.

-I do not know if anyone has yet implemented heavier concept with the IC (Internet Computer), such as a fully functional SQL database running in the chain.
+I do not know if anyone has already implemented heavier concepts with the IC (Internet Computer), such as a fully functional SQL database running on the blockchain.

 You can of course challenge these by commenting the blog post or by reaching out 😃.